joshuaeckroth/cinf401-website/notes/hadoop.markdown

 *Note: See the corresponding [cookbook about HDFS](/cookbook/hdfs.html) and [cookbook about Map-Reduce](/cookbook/map-reduce.html).
 This page has lecture notes.*

+## General strategy

+Big data --> small data --> analysis

+> "make big data as small as possible as quick as is possible" -- [@EllieMcDonagh](https://twitter.com/EllieMcDonagh/status/469184554549248000)

 ## YARN

 From http://hortonworks.com/hadoop/yarn/